Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

 To create an API Service:

-1. Navigate to *Topology* and select an "Environment".
+1. Navigate to *Topology* and select an environment.
 2. Click **+ Add API Service** to add a new service.
 3. Upload an API Specification file.
 4. Some information will be read from the API Specification file and pre-populated.
 Add / Edit information where applicable and then click **Next**: